 It’s hard to get people to read your blog when it’s new.
 Hell, it’s hard to get people to read an old blog.
 Once you surmount that challenge, your next challenge is to make them come back.

-In this post, I’ve laid out strategies find the right content to create and also how to make it head and shoulders above the rest.
+In this post, I’ve laid out strategies to find the right content to create and also how to make it head and shoulders above the rest.

 There’s no need to reinvent the wheel.
 Browse places like Quora and Reddit to get insights into what you should be creating.
 Once you’ve got the ideas, create content that solves problems, is emotional, uses humor, shows authority, and is wrapped in a nice box.